上下文/线程本地会话¶

 When using 异步 I/O (asyncio), the async-compatible

-class should be used in place ofscoped_session
+async_scoped_sessionclass should be used in place ofscoped_session.Members

 __call__(), __init__(), add(), add_all(), autoflush, begin(), begin_nested(), bind, bulk_insert_mappings(), bulk_save_objects(), bulk_update_mappings(), close(), commit(), configure(), connection(), delete(), delete_all(), deleted, dirty, execute(), expire(), expire_all(), expunge(), expunge_all(), flush(), get(), get_bind(), get_one(), identity_key(), identity_map, info, is_active, is_modified(), merge(), merge_all(), new, no_autoflush, object_session(), query(), query_property(), refresh(), remove(), reset(), rollback(), scalar(), scalars(), session_factory